AMReX-Astro/Nyx/README.md

 we include the prescription of Onorbe, Hennawi & Lukic (2016): http://adsabs.harvard.edu/abs/2016arXiv160704218O

+## Post-processing

+Nyx interfaces with two post-processing suites, Reeber and Gimlet.
+Reeber uses topological methods to construct merge trees of scalar fields, which Nyx in turn uses to find dark matter halos.
+Gimlet computes a variety of quantities about the simulation, including optical depths, Lyman-alpha fluxes, power spectra (both 1-D "line-of-sight" as well as fully 3-D), and probability distribution functions.
+These suites are fully MPI-parallel and can be run either "in situ" or "in-transit", or with a combination of both.
+A detailed description of their usage is provided in the Nyx User Guide.

 ## Mailing List

 For questions on how to use `Nyx`, email Ann Almgren at ASAlmgren@lbl.gov